mayursapkal/Ocean-through-ML-s-Eye/README.md

 We used Argo data as well as some data from the APDRC.

 About Argos: Each Argo probe is a self-contained profiling float that can drift freely.
 After 9 to 10 days of free drift at a parking depth of about 1000m, a typical Argo float sinks to 2000m and then returns to the surface while profiling measuring pressure, temperature, and salinity.
+Argopy Libary has been used to fetch the Argo dataset.